patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 ### Custom header and footer

-To add a custom header and footer to a modal, set the `header` and `footer` properties equal to a custom implementation.
+To add a custom header and footer to a modal, set the `header` and `footer` properties to a custom implementation.
 The following example passes title components into both the header and the footer and also passes an icon to the footer.

 ```ts file="./ModalCustomHeaderFooter.tsx"
 ```